BlakkM9/VengineX/README.md

 # VengineX
-Lightweight framework for game development, desgined for voxel games, build on top of OpenTK.
+Lightweight framework for game development, designed for voxel games, build on top of OpenTK.
 Currently WIP, use at your own risk.